Pretty Pink Tulip Tablescape for Valentine’s Day

 Step 5 – Adding Glassware

 This Valentine’s tablescape called for elegant glassware.
-Out came a water glass and a wine glass.
+Out came our Waterford wine glasses and vintage wine glasses.
 They are different patterns.

 TIP: Don’t hesitate to mix glassware patterns.
 This practice creates more interest.
 It also allows you flexibility in purchasing and using glassware.